citp/privacy-policy-historical/h/ha/har/hardcoreyouth.com.md

-> *The following text is extracted and transformed from the hardcoreyouth.com privacy policy that was archived on 2012-05-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120510170744id_/http%3A//hardcoreyouth.com/%3Fref%3D1006795%26%26page%3D_free_privacy%26itemcnt%3D%26) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the hardcoreyouth.com privacy policy that was archived on 2012-09-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120919193416id_/http%3A//hardcoreyouth.com/%3Fref%3D%26%26page%3D_free_privacy%26itemcnt%3D%26) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy policy

 Privacy Policy